uncw-library/vivo-docker2/README.md

 ## Revising the Theme

-The custom theme lives at ./vivo/uncw_theme  It is included in the docker container during 'docker build'
+A custom theme lives at ./vivo/uncw_theme  It is included in the docker container during 'docker build' You can copy this folder into a sister folder, then find-replace all references to 'uncw_theme' within this repo.

 You can disable the theme caching in the Site Admin page: "Activate developer Panel" / "Defeat the template cache".
 Then, you can edit files in the "nemo" folder and see the changes in real time at localhost:8080.
 On the next `docker-compose up --build` the changes will be baked into your vivo image.